 Each one of the five towns is distinct and offers something a little different to its visitors.
 The closest airport to the Cinque Terre is Pisa and there are many international flights.
 The train station is beside the airport and easy to find as it is well signed within the airport.
-You can also take a train from other locations in Italy, perfect if you are exploring Europe by train.
+You can also take a train from other locations in Italy.

-If you are arriving at the airport in Pisa you want to head to the Pisa Centrale train station this is where you will find the Pisa-La Spezia-Genoa line, that will take you to the Cinque Terre.
-You can book your Italian train tickets through the Trenitalia website.
+If you are arriving at the airport in Pisa you want to head to the Pisa Centrale train station this is where you will find the Pisa-La Spezia-Genoa line, which will take you to the Cinque Terre.
+You can book your Italian train tickets through the Omio or ItaliaRail websites.

 Driving the Cinque Terre is not recommended and is actively discouraged as you cannot access the village centers by vehicle and some are completely car-free like Vernazza.

 Visiting the Cinque Terre on a Cruise Ship

 The nearest cruise port is La Spezia, which is also the port for Florence and Pisa so it could be added to your Florence itinerary.
 Cruise ships disembark on the Molo Giuseppe Garibaldi, midway along the Viale Italia waterfront.
 The railway station is around a 2.5 km walk from the Port so take a taxi to the station to save yourself some time.